 What was the methodology used in this study?

-He then goes onto say that the 2 drugs combined were in a fixed-dose combination (FDC) meaning that RELA + NIVO together were prepared in the same medication vial and were administered as a single intravenous infusion.
-This was done to reduce preparation and infusion time and to minimise the risk of administration errors.
+This was a global randomised registrational study.
+As I said, it compares RELA plus NIVO to NIVO monotherapy.
+Trial patients had previously untreated unresectable or metastatic melanoma and received either the combo or nivolumab by itself.
+I should say that the two drugs combined were in what’s called a fixed dose combination, abbreviated FDC.
+A fixed dose combination really just means that RELA and NIVO together were prepared in the same medication vial and then they were administered as a single intravenous infusion and it was done so in order to reduce preparation and infusion times and to minimise the risk of administration errors.

 From a methodologic standpoint the study’s primary endpoint was progression free survival, or PFS as it’s known, which we measure as the length of time between starting therapy and either tumour growth or patient death.
 It’s important to note that on this study changes in tumour size that we saw on imaging were assessed by a group of independent blinded radiologists, so this was not an investigator assessed outcome, this was a blinded panel of radiologists.
 Secondary endpoints for the trial include overall survival and objective response rate although I should say that as of ASCO 2021 both the study sponsor and us, the trial investigators, remain blinded to those outcomes and that is part of the statistical design of the study.